Slipping Through my Fingers...

 It was on a loop in my head driving me crazy!

-It made me think of so many memories of my children, and now my grandchildren, growing up, leaving babyhood and childhood behind them.
+Of course, so many memories came to me of my children, and now my grandchildren, growing up, leaving babyhood and childhood behind them.
 Of time moving on more quickly as the years go by it seems...

 I couldn't remember all the lyrics, and when I found the song, I knew right away that the words were appropriate for this post.